Crypto-Chemistry/cc-pom-proposal/README.md

 Insert Note about us here

 ### Technical Credentials
 The development of this tool will be done primarily by Relyte, Crypto Chemistry's node operator.
-Relyte has experience working as both a DevOps Engineer and Securty Engineer within the SaaS and Defense industries.
-He has shown a willingnes and capability to provide tools to the community.
-Recently he has released another monitoring tool that will help Kujira validators receive alerts regardnig their price oracle wallet balances in the case that they are critically low: https://github.com/Crypto-Chemistry/walletmon
+Relyte has experience working as both a DevOps Engineer and Security Engineer within the SaaS and Defense industries.
+He has shown a willingness and capability to provide tools to the community.
+Recently he has released another monitoring tool that will help Kujira validators receive alerts regarding their price oracle wallet balances in the case that they are critically low: https://github.com/Crypto-Chemistry/walletmon

 Crypto Chemistry Github: https://github.com/Crypto-Chemistry/

 Relyte Github: https://github.com/Relyte

+## FAQ
+### What's wrong with Grafana/Prometheus for this?

+Nothing is inherently wrong with using Grafana and Prometheus to configure alerting for price-oracle stats.
+However, we believe that multiple systems should be used while configuring a system's alerting.
+This doesn't compete with using Grafana for this purpose, but rather acts as a different implementation of alerting in case the Grafana alerts fail.

+### How did we arrive at $5,000 for the amount requested?

+We planned out the requirements and features that we'd like to create for the application and assigned an estimate for how long it would take to implement.
+The breakdown of hours in the [Our Proposal](#our-proposal) section details the high-level estimates for this proposal.
+For the rate of $50 USD/hour, we believe that this is a reasonable hourly rate for the difficulty of work proposed.

+### My question's not here.
+Where can I get some answers before voting on the proposal?

+You can reach us on Twitter or Discord most reliably.
+We'll be active in the Kujira Discord and monitoring the proposal_discussion channel.
+Feel free to tag us so we see the question quicker as well!
+We want the community to better discuss all governance proposals when it comes to community funds, so please critique this proposal and discuss any concerns with us.
+At the end of the day, discussion will drive governance proposals to hopefully be better as the Kujira ecosystem continues to grow.

+Twitter: @CryptoChem0000 / @RelyteCrypto / @Crypto_Chem
+Discord: CryptoChem0000#3142 / Relyte | Crypto Chemistry#5592 / Mister Swiss#5078